onzfonz/comp227/src/content/4/en/part4a.md

 This is difficult if you don't know where they are.

-To find usages for any functions or variables, you can go to *Edit->Find Usages->Find Usages in File* and then search based on a variatey of criteria.
+To find usages for any functions or variables, you can go to *Edit->Find Usages->Find Usages in File* and then search based on a variety of criteria.

 </div>